elos/documentation/guide/2 - Data Model.md

 ### Records

 It is easiest to think about elos data records (same thing as objects) as you would imagine algebraic objects.
 Much like in mathematics, we will define these objects and their formal properties and behaviors axiomatically.
-We will use the terminology of sets, domains, codomains and spaces with the similar intent to that used in its algebraic counterpart.
+We will use the terminology of sets, domains, codomains and spaces with similar intent to their algebraic counterparts.

 The first distinction to be made is between a class archetype of an elos model and instances of that definition.
 We will deal with the general case always, as we will define what determines validity for a base model.
 We classify differnt "types" of models by their "kind," which you will see is a formal construct in the elos data model.